Be an Automated Teller Machine (ATM) Technician

 A few things that most employers consider crucial are a valid driver's license with a clean driving record, scheduling flexibility, a good credit record and the ability to work unsupervised.
 Some employers require an employee to carry a sidearm while on duty, so a prospective technician must be able to qualify for a carry license.
 State government websites provide qualification requirements.

-The U.S. Bureau of Labor Statistics reported median income for ATM technicians at $18.18 per hour in 2008.
-Due to increased use, ATM technicians with experience in the installation and repair of kiosks may fare better in the job market than technicians with only ATM machine knowledge.
+The U.S. Bureau of Labor Statistics reported median income for computer, ATM and office machine repairers at $17.60 per hour in 2012.
+Due to increased use and less need for new ATMs, predicted job growth from 2010-2020 was only 7%.
+ATM technicians with experience in ATM network security may fare better in the job market than technicians with only ATM machine knowledge.